Connolly station: Resignalling project

-Connolly Station Area Redevelopment
+Redevelopment of surrounding area

 This project redevelops the east section of the Connolly station area "...to provide 81,500 sq. m. of mixed commercial, residential community and leisure uses comprising 50,200 sq. m. of office accommodation; 106 apartments; a hotel; retail and restaurants and a crèche."

 In April 2012, CIÉ received planning approval from Dublin city Council for the redevelopment.
 In September 2017, CIÉ announced it was seeking a partner to develop Connolly Station site.
 In 2018, CIÉ appointed Oxley Holdings as its partner for the construction of 697 build-to-rent apartments on Sheriff Street Lower.
 Planning permission was lodged in April 2019.

-Connolly Luas stop

-Connolly is an interchange with Dublin's Luas light rail tram system.
-Built in an area in front of the main station entrance that was previously a bus terminus, the two Luas platforms are covered by a large, segmented canopy.
-Stairs and lifts directly link the platforms with the station entrance.